TKK Fried Chicken

 TKK Fried Chicken (頂呱呱 (Dǐngguāguā)) is a Taiwanese chain of fried chicken restaurants.
-Outside its Taiwan locations, TKK also has branches in China and the United States.
-TKK opened its first restaurant on 20 July 1974, in Ximending located in Taipei City.
+TKK opened its first restaurant on 20 July 1974, in Ximending located in Taipei City and has since expanded to locations throughout the world.
 On 2 November 2013, TKK opened its first gastropub, TKK the BAR, in the Eastern District of Taipei to serve items from the original menu as well as other products exclusive to the bar, thereby becoming one of the only few fried chicken restaurants in the world to also operate a gastropub.